massdriver-cloud/aws-aurora-postgresql/operator.md

 * Cluster role associations aren't currently on our roadmap.
 Please open an [issue](https://github.com/massdriver-cloud/aws-aurora-postgresql/issues) if you need support for this.
 * Automatic minor version upgrades are disabled.
 Please open an [issue](https://github.com/massdriver-cloud/aws-aurora-postgresql/issues) if you need support for this.
 * No support for Aurora Global.
 Please open an [issue](https://github.com/massdriver-cloud/aws-aurora-postgresql/issues) if you need support for this.
-* No support for non-Aurora Clusters.
+* No support for non-Aurora PostgreSQL.
 Please open an [issue](https://github.com/massdriver-cloud/aws-aurora-postgresql/issues) if you need support for this.

 ## Links